jnarayan81/quadraG/README.md

 quadraG does not support Perl 5.x, and no plans exist to provide such support.
 For a strong biological analysis package for perl 5, see perl https://www.perl.org/ and bioperl: http://bioperl.org/

+Perl modules
+You also need to have Perl, BioPerl, and some other modules installed in your
+machine:

+Bio::SeqIO
+Bio::AlignIO
+Cwd
+File::chdir
+File::Copy
+POSIX
+Statistics::Distributions
+Statistics::Multtest
+Tie::File
+Try::Tiny
+Data::Dumper
+File::Spec::Functions
+File::Basename
+FindBin
+Capture::Tiny
+Getopt::Long

+You can check if you have them installed in your machine with 'perl -M<module> -e 1'.
+It will return an error message if it isn't installed.

+E.g. "perl -MBio::SeqIO -e 1"

+To install these modules, you can do through the CPAN or manually downloading (http://search.cpan.org/) and compiling them.
+To use CPAN, you can do by
+writing:

+> perl -MCPAN -e 'install <module>'

+To install manually, search for the most recent version of these modules and, for each, download and type the following (should work most of the time, except for modules like BioPerl, of course):

+> tar -zxvf <module.tar.gz>
+> perl Makefile.PL
+> make
+> make test
+> make install

+For more detail, you could visit: http://bioinformaticsonline.com/blog/view/710/how-to-install-perl-modules-manually-using-cpan-command-and-other-quick-ways

 ## DOCUMENTATION

 For documentation, see quadrqG_manual.pdf in the base project folder.